garfieldnate/Weka_AnalogicalModeling/README.md

 ### Releasing

 To release a new version of the plugin:

-* run `gradle bumpMinor`
+* Update and commit Description.props
-* create a new release on GitHub corresponding to the new tag
+* Create and push a new git tag with the next version number
-* upload the distribution to the GitHub release
+* upload the distribution (Weka_AnalogicalModeling-X.Y.Z.zip) to the GitHub release
 * send the new Description.props file to Mark Hall <mhall at pentaho.com>

 ### Running